-Asteroid is a memory-friendly vector database for AI workloads.
-It keeps large vector indexes mostly on disk, reducing RAM needs and helping teams lower AI infrastructure cost.
+A memory-friendly vector database for AI workloads.
+It keeps large vector indexes mostly on disk — cutting RAM needs and lowering the cost of vector search at scale.

-Try Asteroid on a real RAG or semantic search workload.
-Free during the pilot.
+Try Asteroid on a real RAG or semantic-search workload.
+We help you measure memory footprint, query behavior, and whether Asteroid can lower your bill — free during the pilot.

 Asteroid keeps most index data on disk instead of RAM.
 As your vector dataset grows, memory stays small and predictable.